barbalion/usbip-win-client/README.md

 This is a Windows Client for USBIP v2.0.
 It contains drivers, executables and scripts to install it as a service.

 Usage:
-1. Copy it to any folder.
+1. [Download](https://github.com/barbalion/usbip-win-client/archive/master.zip) and extract it to any folder.
 1. Run `install.cmd` with Administrator privileges.
 1. Answer the questions.
 1. Done.